thescientist13/gallinago/README.md

 await runner.setup(__dirname);
 ```

-Optionally, you can provide "setup" files if you want to pull additional files into the target directory, say from _node_modules_ or a fixtures folder.
+Optionally, you can provide "setup" files if you want to include additional files into the target directory, say from _node_modules_ or a fixtures folder.
 You can provide the following as an array of objects.

 * `source`: path of the file to copy
 * `destination`: path of where to copy the file to